ArnauBonet37/FYP-Arnau-Bonet-2022/README.md

 # FYP-Arnau-Bonet-2022

 This is the repo for the FYP of Arnau Bonet Farrés: Financial News Classification Model for NLP-based Portfolio Construction.
+It only contains the files of interest, there are obviously a lot more files available on demand.

 Model testing: This code contains the model constructed from scratch and all the tests that appear in the report for the accuracy of the classification model.